A Summary of European Pre-History

 people in villages, and in turn could support larger populations

 overall.
-The hunter-gatherers of Europe were probably both pushed
+The hunter-gatherers of Europe were probably pushed

 further east, west, and north, or absorbed by the PIE farmers.

-Conflicts between bands and tribes are also likely.
+Conflicts between bands and tribes were also likely.

 Around 4000 bc, we see the following cultures:

-- In the Ukraine, there is the Dnieper-Donets culture, which may
+- In the Ukraine, there was the Dnieper-Donets culture, which may

-- In the north, there is the Ertebolle culture of southern
+- In the north, there was the Ertebolle culture of southern

 Scandinavia, and the related Ellerbek and Swifterbant cultures